How to contact your MP

 Personal matters

 If you’re contacting an MP about a personal matter, and you have a reasonable case, they will almost certainly support you.
 They will usually write on your behalf to a relevant organisation to try and get positive action.
-Of course, you could try doing this yourself, but it’s likely that a letter from an MP will have greater impact since they’re regarded as very influential people.
+Of course, you could try doing this yourself, but it’s likely that a letter from an MP will have a greater impact since they’re regarded as very influential people.

 MPs can also refer your enquiry directly to the Government minister in charge of the relevant sector.
 For example, if you have a problem with your school or college, your MP can write directly to the Secretary of State for Education asking them to look into the matter.
 It’s worth remembering that even writing to the Secretary of State won’t necessarily guarantee a positive outcome, although it certainly will help.

-Local issue
+Local issues

-If you want to make a difference in the best interests of your local area, your MP is likely to take an interest.
-If they offer their support, it’ll probably be very valuable in achieving your aims.
-If necessary, they can raise the issue in Parliament and write directly to individual ministers about it.
-They can also help get the press involved – this will raise the profile of your campaign and help the it get more support.
-Getting media coverage also benefits the MP themselves, as it helps them to become more recognisable to local people and show themselves in a good light.
+If you want to make a positive difference in your local area, your MP is likely to take an interest.
+If they offer their support, it’ll probably be very valuable in achieving your aims, and if necessary, they can raise the issue in Parliament and write directly to individual ministers about it.

 National or international issue